Annie

 • The steps are suitable for accessing a PC over LAN; to access a computer over the internet via RDP, you need to perform port forwarding or set up a VPN, which can be complicated and time-consuming.

-Fortunately, you can use AnyViewer, a great alternative to Windows Remote Desktop.
+Or you can switch to a great alternative to Windows Remote Desktop, AnyViewer.
 It enables you to remotely and securely access Windows 11/10/8.1/8/7 Standard, Home, or other editions over the internet/LAN without extra setup.
-It enables three kinds of connection ways for unattended remote access and attendee access; you can use the proper one in accordance with different situations.
+What's more, it supports both unattended and attended remote access and you can use the proper one in accordance with different situations.
 Now, click the following button to free download it and see how it works on accessing a remote computer.

 Secure Download